-I discovered Bug Bounty by discussing with several CISOs from major financial institutions.
-The recommendation of such demanding organizations in terms of security was obviously a key factor in my decision.
+I discovered Bug Bounty following discussions with CISOs from major financial institutions.
+Having a recommendation from organizations like these with demanding security needs was a key factor in my decision.
 We started small and the results were conclusive, so we gradually opened several Bug Bounty programs.
 It’s a new approach, which implies a learning curve.

-Bug Bounty also allows us to be more flexible: I need to test environments which are still in development, or in validation phase, before going into production, etc. Again, this is challenging to do the same through traditional penetration testing.
-YesWeHack platform enables us to adjust the rules for each program, including the bounty grid, according to the specific phase of each project.
+Bug Bounty also allows us to be more flexible.
+For example, I need to test environments which are still in development, or in validation phase, before going into production.
+Again, this is challenging to do consistently using traditional penetration testing.
+The YesWeHack platform enables us to adjust the rules for each program, including the bounty grid, according to the specific phase of each project.

-I would also mention responsiveness and availability: it is increasingly difficult, if not impossible, to find skilled penetration testers on short notice, when you need them most, i.e. when you have a new release.
-With Bug Bounty, you just “press a button” and it starts: you can run tests at any time, and get confirmation of remediation in the process very quickly.
+I would also mention responsiveness and availability: it is increasingly difficult, if not impossible, to find skilled penetration testers at short notice, when you need them most, i.e. when you have a new release.
+With Bug Bounty, you just ‘press a button’, and it starts: you can run tests at any time and get confirmation of remediation in the process very quickly.

-For me it is still complementary.
-But the reality is that given the number of testing that must be carried out, the availability of audit firms is not sufficient… Hence the key value of the Bug Bounty.
-Moreover, penetration testing show various limitations and constraints: they must be scheduled in advance, with a start and end date, implies project management, etc. This synchronization is a real headache, especially with agile developments.
-If a delivery is two days late on a given scope, the pentesters are no longer available, which is a real issue.
+For me it is complementary.
+The reality however is that there are too few audit firms to keep pace with the number of testing that must be carried out.
+Hence the key value of Bug Bounty.
+Moreover, penetration testing shows various limitations and constraints: they must be scheduled in advance, with a start and end date, and they demand project management.
+This synchronization is a real headache, especially with agile developments.
+If a delivery is two days late on a given scope, the pentesters are no longer available, which poses a real stewardship problem.

-There is more awareness, that’s for sure, but the major point I’m observing is the acceleration of the patching rate / frequency.
+There is certainly more awareness now, but the major point I’m observing is the acceleration of the patching rate / frequency.
 Our developers fix much faster.
-Responding to Researchers, rewarding them, closing reports, etc. require developers to react more quickly and lead to much shorter time-to-remediation.
+Responding to researchers, rewarding them, closing reports, etc. require developers to react more quickly.
+This, in turn, leads to much shorter time-to-remediation.

 And in terms of agility?

-The second step, that we already started, is providing the service to our subsidiaries worldwide, and offering them something innovative and forward-thinking, allowing them to renew their vision of cybersecurity and auditing.
+The second step, where we are now, is to make the service available to our subsidiaries worldwide.
+We want to offer them something different and forward-thinking, allowing them to renew their vision of cybersecurity and audits.